billsegall/asx-data/README.md

 [ASIC](https://asic.gov.au/regulatory-resources/markets/short-selling/short-position-reports-table/), and
 contains some [inaccuracies](https://asic.gov.au/regulatory-resources/markets/short-selling/short-selling-reports-notice/).

-These were then massaged a little.
+These were then massaged a little (ascii/latin, trailing comma on dates).
 See the Makefile for how they're then put into the database.

 ## ASX price and symbol data